 2009 – Southern California Wildfires, Station Fire (Northeast SFV/San Gabriel Valley, CA)

-2010 – Gulf Oil Spill, Four Mile Canyon Fire (Boulder, CO), Haiti, Projects for Youth
+2010 – Gulf Oil Spill, Four Mile Canyon Fire (Boulder, CO), Haiti Earthquake, Projects for Youth in Alabama and Mississippi

-2011 – Japan, Haiti (Cholera/Quake Recovery), Projects for Youth, Alabama / Mississippi
+2011 – Japan Cholera, Haiti Earthquake Recovery, Projects for Youth in Alabama and Mississippi